Importance Of Vendor Timelines

 Consult the Creatives

 The venue schedule provides the framework in and around which you can construct your schedule.
 We tend to consult the photographer next, as each creative has his or her own way of approaching a wedding day.
-I solicit advice to determine how the photo schedule will work in relation to the rest of the logistics and try to work that time frame in as early in the planning phase as possible.
+I solicit advice to determine how the photo schedule will work in relation to the rest of the logistics and try to work that time frame in as early in the event planning phase as possible.

 Once you know the photo and venue schedules, you can work the rest of the start and end times in around them.
 The pieces usually fall into place from there.
 Don’t forget to account for load-in and setup, and make sure you plan for things to arrive in a sensible order (i.e. the cake table and linens before the cake and the centerpieces).